JJ/hoborg/text/text.md

 I needed Tracy to keep him busy and focused on something other than the gaffe.
-I talked to her, she owed me, and, honkie and all, she paid her dues so she not-so-reluctanctly agreed to keep Rufus distracted when needed.
+I talked to her, she owed me, and, honkie and all, she paid her dues so she not-so-reluctantly agreed to keep Rufus distracted when needed.
 Which might be any time now.

 But her abilities didn't lie in the building trade, so I had to have